sadtank/btc-mon/README.md

   * Try on a different version of pi os.
 * _Can't enter interactive mode to setup_
   * You can't enter interactive mode via SSH.
 Why?
 Headless always has tty1 receiving input from keyboard.
 This means configuring keystrokes from hitting tty1 (and possibly running commands without knowing).
 To shield tty1 from keyboard input the script switches to non-interactive tty when expecting any key for setup.
 This was a design trade-off, optimizing for the ability to configure with just usb keyboard and LCD, rather than ssh.
-* AI is your friend.
-* Need more support?
-Send it to me for _pre-built setup_.

 # Donations